Tests during pregnancy

 - a genetic condition developing during pregnancy

-Screening for Down's syndrome Down's syndrome is a type of disability.
-People who have Down's syndrome may find it hard to learn new things and may need support.
-People with Down's syndrome may have more problems with their health too. cannot say for certain whether your baby has the condition.
+Screening for Down syndrome Down syndrome, also known as Down's syndrome, is a type of disability.
+People with Down syndrome may find it hard to learn new things and may need support.
+They may have more problems with their health too. cannot say for certain whether your baby has the condition.
 It tells you if your baby has a lower or higher chance of having the condition.

 If your baby has a higher chance of a condition, you'll be offered a diagnostic test that gives a more definite "yes" or "no" answer.